Laurentia Tan

+Tan would also participate in the World Equestrian Games, and would receive a bronze medal in 2014 and a silver medal in 2018.
+She also participated in the 2020 Summer Paralympics, but would only achieve 5th place.

 Early years and education

 Laurentia Tan was born on 24 April 1979 in Singapore.
 She moved with her family to London at the age of three years due to her father's work.
 Tan developed cerebral palsy and profound deafness after birth, and doctors informed her parents that she would probably not be able to walk.
 Her family decided to settle in the United Kingdom as they felt she would be better able to reach her full potential with the medical facilities and specialist educational support available there.
 When she was in school, she fell so often and sustained so many minor injuries that her teachers and the school nurse affectionately nicknamed her "Trouble".
 At five years she was unable to sit and walk properly, and took up horse riding at the Diamond Centre for Disabled Riders in London as a form of physiotherapy.
 This activity also helped her confidence and self-esteem.

 Tan completed her A-levels at the Mary Hare Grammar School, a residential special school for the deaf, where she was a prefect.
 She also won an Elizabeth Dyson Prize for progress and achievement and a prize for business studies.
 From the age of 18, she stopped horse riding for eight years to pursue an honours degree in hospitality management and tourism at Oxford Brookes University, and for a job as a mental health worker.
 However, she missed the sport and took it up again in 2005.
 Tan said, "For me, riding a horse gives me the freedom, movement and energy that my own legs cannot do."